YaokaiYang-assaultmaster/PythonPortScanner/README.md

 ### Installation
 1. Use `git clone https://github.com/YaokaiYang-assaultmaster/Python-Port-Scanner-Module` command to clone the repository to your own machine.
-2. Put `PortScanner.py` in your working directory or in`/Users/YourName/Library/Python/2.7/lib/python/site-packages`
+2. There is 2 methods for you to use this module.
+	- One is to put `PortScanner.py` in your working directory.
+In this way you can only use it in your current working directory.
+	- The other is to execute `python setup.py install` in the root directory of this module.
+In this way it will be installed to `/Users/USERNAME/Library/Python/SOMEVERSION/lib/python/site-packages`.
+And after that you can use it globally by `import PortScanner`.
 3. You are ready to go!

 ### Usage
-1. Add `import PortScanner` in your code.
+1. Add `import PortScanner` or `from PortScanner import PortScanner`in your code.
-2. Initilize a new PortScanner object using `scanner = PortScanner.PortScanner()`.
-You could also put the list of ports you want to scan as a `[]` and pass it as argument to the constructor.
+2. Initilize a new PortScanner object using `scanner = PortScanner.PortScanner()` or `scanner = PortScanner()`.
+You could also put the list of ports you want to scan as a `list object` and pass it as an argument to the constructor.
 3. Then call `scanner.scan(host_name)` to perform scan task.

 ### Documentation